farrierworks/dglepm-availability-report/README.md

 5. Export the results to Excel, and save the file to your USB drive as `zeiw29.xlsx`.

-6. In DRMIS BEx Analyzer (DRMIS BW Production), run the following transactions with the specified parameters:
+6. Using DRMIS Business Explorer Analyzer, run the following transaction with the specified parameters:

     * **[ZPM_0EQUIPMENT_7028_Q01] VOR Tactical - MPO Disposition**
         * _Force Element Hierarchy_: `[3663] Minister of National Defence` and `[REST_H] Not Assigned Force Element`